SpenceKonde/megaTinyCore/README.md

     ShouldWakeUp=0;
 }
 ```

+This functionality will be made easier to use via the megaTinySleep library in a future version of the core.

 This board package also supports using an external 32.768khz crystal as the clock source for the RTC (not supported on 8-pin parts).
 If this is used, make sure that the crystal is connected between the TOSC1 and TOSC2 pins (these are tbe same as the TX and RX pins), that nothing else is, that no excessively long wires or traces are connected to these pins, and that appropriate loading capacitors per crystal manufacturer datasheet are connected.
 Since the TOSC1 and TOSC2 pins are the same pins used for serial, you must use the alternate serial pins.

 ### ADC Support